-This device allows the doctor to perform refractions (to determine your necessary eye corrections) automatically and digitally.
-This makes your visit just that much faster and more accurate.
+This device allows the doctor to perform refractions (to determine your necessary eye corrections) digitally, which makes your visit just that much faster and more accurate.

 This allows us to determine your eye pressure without using the conventional puff of air or eyedrops, and also provides for a very quick reading of your intraocular pressure.